India women's national futsal team: Formation, debut and first tournament

 On 11 October 2024, the AFC announced 19 national teams that would be participating in the draws for the 2025 AFC Women's Futsal Asian Cup qualification.
 India was one of the nine new entrants for the qualification tournament.
 On 5 November, the AIFF announced that trials to select the first ever women's national futsal team commenced in Bhavnagar, Gujarat.
 The trials were held for six days in which 121 players from 15 states participated, out of which 25 players were shortlisted for the first national camp from 11 to 15 November 2024.
 Nineteen players were shortlisted from the first camp, that was followed by a second camp held in December.
 On 9 January 2025, the final squad of fourteen players were announced for the Asian Cup qualifiers.

 The 2025 AFC Women's Futsal Asian Cup qualification was the first ever international tournament for the national side.
 India was drawn in Group B alongside host Indonesia, Hong Kong, Kyrgyzstan and Pakistan on 17 October 2024.
 However, Pakistan withdrew its team from participating in the tournament in December 2024.
 On 15 January, in the debut match India lost 0–5 against Hong Kong.
 In the second match against the host Indonesia, India could not score and lost the match by 6–0.
 In the final match against Kyrgyzstan on 19 January 2025, India managed to score three goals.
 However, India lost the match by a narrow margin of 4–3 and failed to qualify for the 2025 AFC Women's Futsal Asian Cup.
 Drishti Pant scored the first goal for India in the third minute of the match, thus becoming the first ever goal scorer for India in women's futsal.

+2026–present

+In May 2025, at the South Asian Football Federation (SAFF) Congress in Kathmandu, it was proposed that a SAFF Futsal Championship would be held annually.
+On 5 October 2025, SAFF announced that the first ever SAFF Futsal Championship for both men and women would be held from 13 to 26 January 2026, in Thailand.
+The tournament was in round-robin format.
+Out of the six matches, India recorded four wins and two losses, finishing as runners-up in the tournament.
+India won against the Maldives, Nepal, Pakistan and Sri Lanka and the two losses were against Bangladesh and Bhutan.
+On 13 January 2026, in the first match against the Maldives, India registered their first ever win.
+They defeated the Maldives by 11–0 which is also their biggest win to date.
+In this match, Khushbu Saroj scored 4 goals, thus becoming the first ever hat-trick scorer for the national team.